superstarlifter/doc/docs/how_to/reportsetup.md

 [**Video Tutorial**](https://youtu.be/fLLjW7BHojw?feature=shared)

-The basics of setting up a table report in StarLifter involve choosing category fields, the date rollup, and numeric fields.
-These reports can also be saved for future use.
+The basics of setting up a table report in StarLifter involves choosing category fields, the date rollup, and numeric fields.
+These reports can then be saved for future use.

 ### Category fields
 1. In this example, we're going to build out a Production Analysis for the current year.